The parents of my maternal grandfather, Keith Ferguson DUNBAR, were Robert Walter Marshall DUNBAR and Hilda May FERGUSON.

 On 1 April 1941, he was appointed a Member of the Military Division of the Most Excellent Order of the British Empire (M.B.E.) in recognition of his distinguished service.

-In 1942 he remarried, to Mary Ethel Berry (1906-1976) in Auckland.
-As per his military records, in 1946 he was living at 66 Queenstown Road with Mary, working as a clerk for the Auckland Rehabilitation Department.
+In 1942 he remarried, to Mary Ethel Berry (1906-1976), known as Molly, in Auckland.
+As per his military records, in 1946 he was living at 66 Queenstown Road with Molly, working as a clerk for the Auckland Rehabilitation Department.
 However, his second marriage was not to last, and in 1949 the couple divorced.

 Robert had no interest in living alone, and in 1950 while in Oxford, England, he married Marguerite King (1893-1964).
 They returned to NZ the following year, where they lived in Rotorua at several different addresses – Fairley Road, Devon Street, then 22 Selwyn Road.
 Marguerite passed away on 9 October 1964.

-Robert moved to 1 Fenton Street where he lived until his death on 18 January 1971.
+Robert moved to an apartment at 1 Fenton Street where he lived until his death on 18 January 1971.
 He was cremated, and his ashes interred with a plaque on the memorial wall at Rotorua Cemetery.